Implementing educational innovations in higher education: from initiation to organizational routine

 In addition, the institution must provide access to relevant data and contacts to assist the innovative organisation.
 Furthermore, the institution is part of the mentoring and training programme.
 And is expected to work closely with the startup to make the programme a success, through experimentation, testing and evaluation.

 First of all, the programme team collects challenges from educational institutions.
 Based on this, a selection is made based on several requirements and preconditions.
 Next, sessions are planned with the selected challenge holders to make the challenges more specific.
-After two challenge days, a so-called SiR contract is signed with several challenge holders, which is the start of cooperation and search for innovative organisations that can submit a solution.
+With these ‘challenge holders’, a so-called SiR contract is signed with several challenge holders, which is the start of cooperation and search for innovative organisations that can submit a solution.

 Next, the project team starts the tender process based on the challenge description.
 When this is approved, it will be published and it is time to reach as many startups as possible for possible solutions.
 After a statutory period during which companies can register, it is time to make a selection of suitable solutions.
 This process is also structured and predetermined.
 Has a suitable cooperation partner been found?
 Then the co-creation process between institution and startup can begin.
 During the incubation phase, both parties follow a mentoring and training programme focused on specific themes that are relevant during such a process.